egandavidpatrick-del/project-navigator/README.md

 #  Multi-User Project Navigator

 ## Go to the table of contents below and click the Live Demo Link for demo videos.
+## Go to the table of contents below and click the Enola Architecture Link for stale locks demo video.

 <b>On-premises multi-user project directory management for AEC organisations</b>